Frequently Asked Questions

 If applicants are unable to submit their English proficiency test scores due to COVID-19-related matters, they must submit a written statement explaining the reason (no prescribed form).

 Is there any information about the written test?

-Written examination will cover Japanese high school level mathematics, physics, and chemistry.
+The written examination is composed of a problem-solving exam that covers high school level mathematics, physics, chemistry, and essay questions to assess critical thinking.
 Additional information is not provided.